rqlite/rqlite.io/content/en/docs/API/Read Consistency/_index.md

 Linearizable reads do involve the Leader contacting at least a quorum of nodes, and will therefore increase query response times.
 But since the Raft log is not actually involved, read performance is only dependant on the network performance between the nodes.

 ## Strong
->_Strong_ consistency has little use in production systems, as the read are very costly and do not offer much, if any, benefit over _Linearizable_ reads. _Strong_ reads can be useful in certain testing scenarios however.
+>_Strong_ consistency has little use in production systems, as the reads are costly and do not offer much, if any, benefit over _Linearizable_ reads. _Strong_ reads can be useful in certain testing scenarios however.

 rqlite also offers a consistency level known as _strong_.
 In this mode, the node receiving the request ensures that all committed entries in the Raft log have also been applied to the SQLite database at the time the query is executed. _Strong_ reads accomplish this by sending the query through the actual Raft log.
 This will, of course, involve the Leader contacting at least a quorum of nodes, disk IO, and will therefore increase query response times. _Strong_ reads are linearizable.